-If you love cross-country skiing, mark your calendars now.
-From February 10 – 12, 2017 the 51st annual Canada Ski Marathon takes place between Lachute and Gatineau, Quebec.
-It’s an incredible weekend experience for both participants and the community.
-I highly recommend it!
+If you love cross-country skiing, mark your calendars now for a weekend in mid-February.
+The annual Canada Ski Marathon takes place between Lachute and Gatineau, Quebec.
+It’s an incredible weekend experience for both participants and the community I highly recommend.

 Last year John and I immersed ourselves in the weekend – sleeping dorm style at Papineauville High School, eating in cafeterias, cross-country skiing, refueling post event on the Saturday at Château Montebello (what a treat to sit by a giant fire) and despite some hardships (when was the last time you slept on the floor of a highschool with 20 people in a room?) we enjoyed the weekend immensely.
 The physical challenges, camaraderie, and wonderful sense of accomplishment by the weekend’s end are things that stay with you forever.
 There was the occasional moment of frustration but that related to crappy wax (or maybe it was the wax-e) and tough snow conditions.